I'm Glad My Mom Died: Reception

 The book sold out within 24 hours of going on sale at retailers such as Amazon, Target, and Barnes & Noble.
 That same month it became a number one New York Times Best Seller for non-fiction in both hardcover and e-book, selling over 200,000 copies across all formats in its first week of release.
+It also debuted at number one on the Publishers Weekly Bestseller List in the "Hardcover Frontlist Nonfiction" section selling 41,687 units.
 As of early October 2023, it remained on the hardcover list 60 consecutive weeks.
 According to Rolling Stone, the book has sold more than three million copies as of July 2025.
 It was also one of the most borrowed titles in American public libraries during 2023 and 2024.

-In a starred review, Publishers Weekly called the book "Insightful and incisive, heartbreaking and raw."
+In a starred review, Publishers Weekly called the book "insightful and incisive, heartbreaking and raw."
 Kirkus Reviews, which also gave a starred review, wrote that the book is, "The heartbreaking story of an emotionally battered child delivered with captivating candor and grace."

 Nina Li Coomes of The Atlantic called it "a layered account of a woman reckoning with love and violence at once."
 Dave Itzkoff of The New York Times wrote that the memoir was "a coming-of-age story that is alternately harrowing and mordantly funny."